adibfarrasy/jdk-upgrader/README.md

-# JDK 21 Modernization Tool
+# target JDK Modernization Tool

-An AI-powered tool that automatically analyzes and modernizes Java, Groovy, and Kotlin projects for JDK 21 compatibility.
+An AI-powered tool that automatically analyzes and modernizes Java, Groovy, and Kotlin projects for target JDK compatibility.
 The tool uses LLM analysis to suggest code improvements, build configuration updates, and automatically fixes compilation errors with human oversight.

 ## 🚀 Quick Start